wingo/stringrefs/README.md

 However, strings provided by some hosts may support invalid USV sequences.
 Notably, JavaScript, C#, and Java strings can include isolated surrogates, which are not valid unicode scalar values.
-If a host's string contains isolated surrogates, there is a valid cursor position before each isolated surrogate.
+If a string created by a host contains isolated surrogates, there is a valid cursor position before each isolated surrogate.
 In this way, `string.advance` and `string.rewind` do not trap for strings containing isolated surrogates.

 ### Accessing string contents